kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 ## Breaking changes

-  - End of Node.js 6 support
+  - End of Node.js 6 and 8 support
   - End of Redis 3 and 4 support
   - End of Elasticsearch 5 support